italia/developers.italia.it/_projects/en/anpr.md

 In the future we hope to provide more features like update your residency's address or download a Family Status Declaration straight from the website.

-This is only the beginnig: did you ever asked yourself why you need to request certificates at the registry in your municipality?
-Simple: at today a single centralised registry where the public offices can access your informations doesn't exists at all.
+This is only the beginning: did you ever asked yourself why you need to request certificates at the registry in your municipality?
+Simple: at today a single centralised registry where the public offices can access your information doesn't exists at all.
 With ANPR it will completely different.

 At today the access to the ANPR is reserved only to the public administration and their software.
 So this section is dedicated to everyone is giving support to municipalities to migrate to ANPR and